adammcmaster/adammcmaster.github.io/_pages/cv.md

 ## Conference Presentations

+* _An Interactive Catalogue of Variable Stars_, STFC Introductory Course in Astronomy for New Research Students, Armagh, UK, 2021 (online).
+Winner of 1st prize, Best Student Talk.
 * _Large-Scale Citizen Science with the Zooniverse_, Petabytes to Science/Data Inclusion Revolution, Cambridge, MA, 2019
 * _Zooniverse Project Building Tutorial_, Petabytes to Science/Data Inclusion Revolution, Cambridge, MA, 2019
 * _Building the Zooniverse into Your Pipeline_, Hotwiring the Transient Universe, Northwestern University, 2019